Diary: Special Yoga in Sri Lanka, November 2016

 I took a deep breath, prayed for guidance and we began.

 By the end we had them sitting straighter and breathing more deeply and there was a small glimmer of joy.
-They came and kissed me and Padma at the end; it was deeply, deeply moving.
+They came and kissed me at the end; it was deeply, deeply moving.

 They will now chant and stretch at home in their chairs (if they have) or on the ground if they don’t.
 We have asked them to do so for 10 minutes every day.